aitormz/emotion-detector-project/project/README.md

 # Emotion Detector Project

-This project is a web-based emotion detector built with Python, Flask, and Watson NLP.
+This final project is a web-based emotion detector built with Python, Flask, and Watson NLP.

 ## Features
 - Detects anger, disgust, fear, joy, and sadness